ezralanglois/arachnid/docs/reconstruction.rst

 4. Check normalization when preparing the data for Relion

 	For Arachnid=0.1.2 the particle-diameter must match the mask diameter used in Relion.
-	For Arachnid=0.1.3 the mask-diamter must match the mask diameter used in Relion.
+	For Arachnid=0.1.3 and later the mask-diamter must match the mask diameter used in Relion.

-5. Suggested AutoPicker parameters for various conditions/samples
+5. Suggested AutoPicker parameters for various conditions/samples (These parameters are set for you in the GUI)

 	1. Crowded micrographs: --overlap-mult 0.8
 	2. Very asymmetric particles (40S subunit of the ribosome) --disk-mult 0.2